Riku737/Riku737/README.md

 <h2>Past projects</h2>

-- [Harmony](https://github.com/Harmaniacz/Harmaniacz.github.io)  |  Social app that matches you with new friends based on your music preferences.
+- [Harmony](https://github.com/Harmaniacz/Harmaniacz.github.io) (Sep 2024 - Nov 2024)  |  Social app that matches you with new friends based on your music preferences.

 <hr>